 Mesothelioma Symptoms

-Common symptoms of mesothelioma like a cough or shortness of breath often start mild and mimic signs of more common health problems like bronchitis, flu, or pneumonia.
+Common symptoms of mesothelioma, such as coughing or experiencing shortness of breath, often start mild and mimic signs of more common health problems, such as bronchitis, influenza, or pneumonia.

 - Frequent, dry, or painful coughing